grin-pool/grin-pool/README.md

 #### To build use the Dockerfile in: [stratum](stratum/) and [grin-py](grin-py/)

 ### Current Status:
-This project is under development, ~32% complete.
+This project is under development, ~50% complete.
-Please contribute!
+Please contribute! -> Web UI is needed

 ## How to try it:
 Currently mining on **testnet3**